Join us for an adventure in flavor!

 It’s a beautiful, stunning and colorful stir fry with chewy, slippery and fun sweet potato glass noodles (dangmyeon), tons of veggies and tender beef strips.
 The secret to the best tasting Japchae is perfectly balanced sweet and savory japchae sauce.

 You can make the dish as colorful and meaty as you want, or you can go the vegan way.
 Learn how to make Korea’s most popular dish in your kitchen.
-We will tell you all…
+I will tell you all…

 Japchae is a unique Korean glass noodle stir fry that is often served at special occasions, and is also popular at parties and pot lucks.

 Do you like stir fries?
-If answer is yes, we have a very unique and tasty stir fry for you.
+If answer is yes, I have a very unique and tasty stir fry for you.
 Korean Japchae.
 It’s sweet and savory, made with slippery glass noodles and an assortment of perfectly cooked veggies and meat.

 Today’s Korean classic is lot different than your regular stir fries.
 Let’s see how…

-What is Japchae
+What is Japchae?

 Japchae is a unique Korean glass noodle stir fry that is often served at special occasions, and is also popular at parties and pot lucks.